leroyg/Airtable-Scripts/README.md

 # IDer:

 This script with generate a unqiue ID for each new record and check to make sure that it does already exist.
 The format of the id is the first 2 letters of the records name and 4 random digits 1000-9999.

+# Geocoder:

+This script will Geocode an address into a Lat Lng.